 On December 2, 2016, law student and activist Jatupat “Pai” Boonpattararaksa posted a BBC Thai article about King Rama X on his Facebook account.
 Authorities arrested him the following day, charging him under Article 112 with lèse majesté, marking the first instance of a student detained in connection with such a charge since the new king’s ascension.
 He was released on bail the day after his arrest, but was re-arrested and his bail revoked on December 22, after he posted additional Facebook comments regarding his arrest and prosecution.
 Mr. Boonpattararaksa’s subsequent requests for bail were denied ten times.
 Following more than seven months of detention, Mr. Boonpattararaksa pleaded guilty to the charges against him on August 15, 2017.
 The court sentenced him to five years in prison, a term which was then reduced to two and a half years.
 Mr. Boonpattararaksa’s sentence puts his academic and professional future at great risk.

 Dr. Ahmadreza Djalali, an Iranian scholar of disaster medicine, was arrested in April 2016 while visiting Iran to participate in a series of academic workshops.
 He has been detained in Evin Prison, and was reportedly held in solitary confinement without access to a lawyer until December 2016.
-On February 1, 2017, Dr. Djalali informed his sister that he had been forced to sign a confession, which reportedly relates to crimes against the national security of Iran.
-He has reportedly been threatened with the charge of “moharebeh” (enmity against God), which carries the death sentence.
-His initial trial took place on August 22, 2017, and he will reportedly return to court on September 24, 2017.
+On February 1, 2017, Dr. Djalali informed his sister that he had been forced to sign a confession relating to crimes against the national security of Iran and later threatened with the charge of “moharebeh” (enmity against God), which carries the death sentence.
+On October 21, 2017, it was announced that Iran’s revolutionary court had sentenced Dr. Djalali to death on espionage-related charges.
+According to his wife, he has 20 days to appeal the sentence.

 Bekele Gerba, Ethiopia